maxwellmlin/Edpuzzle-Skip/README.md

 - Open Chrome DevTools in the Edpuzzle
 - In the Sources/Overrides panel, select the cloned `Edpuzzle-Skip` repository as an override
 - If Chrome asks, allow access to the folder
+- Copy over `app-*.js` to the actual app file in sources.
+The file name is different for each instance of Edpuzzle but can be found by using the starting string `app-`
 - The page should crash; reload and the Edpuzzle should be skippable